AlexMargolin/atraf-client/README.md

 10. better load resource (use effect)
 11. add toasts to api calls
 12. fix snackbar close icon in iphone safari
+13. post - initial view should be 100vh